 The independent evaluation is normally conducted by the program office or the Defense Contract Management Agency (DCMA).
 It’s used to ensure the contractor has met all stated requirements before proceeding into full-rate production.

 The purpose of the qualification is to ensure continued product performance, quality, and reliability and provide for the completion of long or highly complex evaluations and tests prior to and independent of any acquisition or contract.
-Qualification comprises the entire process by which a manufacturer’s products (as shown on QPLs) or processes and materials (as shown on QMLs) are proven to be in conformance with the requirements set forth in the governing specification.
+The qualification comprises the entire process by which a manufacturer’s products (as shown on QPLs) or processes and materials (as shown on QMLs) are proven to be in conformance with the requirements set forth in the governing specification.
 A qualification program reduces acquisition costs by reducing or eliminating repetitive surveillance audits, first article tests, or qualification tests for each individual product procurement and contract.
-Qualification also reduces unit product costs and improves readiness through ensured continuous availability of products with requisite quality, reliability, performance, and safety.
+The qualification also reduces unit product costs and improves readiness through ensured continuous availability of products with requisite quality, reliability, performance, and safety.

 AcqLinks and References: